SashLanastra/E-commerce-Website/README.md

 3. **Offline Capabilities**: localStorage enables basic offline functionality, allowing users to maintain their cart and likes even when temporarily disconnected.

+4. **Unchanging Data**: Due to the data never-changing and the servers for Fake Store API being down intermittently, I saw it fit to add the data to local storage infinitely, so that if the client accesses the data even once, the site will always work going forward.
+This solves the problem of the site being down because products could not load.
+We look at fetching data from local storage and if there is none we then reach out to FakeStoreAPI to fetch the products.

 The combination of Context API and localStorage provides a lightweight yet effective state management solution that meets the application's needs while prioritizing performance and user experience.

 ## useReducer Implementation